Cybercube21/python-discord-downloader/README.md

 # Python discord downloader

-This is a little discord bot i wrote for downloading all attachements in one channel on start of the bot.
+This is a little discord bot i wrote for downloading attachements in one channel on start of the bot.

 ## Installation